 - A completed birth record order form (fillable PDF).
 The order form will provide the mailing address and information on how to pay the fee.

-A fee of $30 for the amendment and an additional $20 for a new birth certificate.
-Or, you may send only $30 and return up to three original certified records issued in the last year for free replacements.
-If you need more than one record, additional copies ordered at the same time are $15 each.
+$25 for a new birth certificate copies.
+Short form certificates or any certificate for a birth occurring in 2008 or later is $25.
+If you need to order more than one certificate, additional copies ordered at the same time are $20 each.
+Full image/long form birth certificates are $30 for each copy.

 How the birth record will be changed

 To prevent fraud, changes to names on birth records are documented.
 The name on the original birth certificate will be removed and the new name typed in.
 A footnote will be added at the bottom of the record referencing the name prior to the name change, the court order, and the date the record is changed.